 In the Short Selling strategy, the trader borrows the stock from a broker and sells it at the current market price.
 He repurchases the stock when its price decreases.
 The difference between the sell and buy price is the profit from the trade.

 2. How Does Short-Selling Work?

-In Short Selling, you speculate that the stock price will decline at the end of the trading day.
-With this belief, you borrow that shares from a broker and sell them at the current market price.
+You speculate that the stock price will decline, and with this belief, you borrow shares from a broker and sell them at the current market price.

-3. Why Should You Short Sell A Stock?
+3. Why Do You Short Sell A Stock?

 There are mainly two reasons that compel people to use this strategy to make gains in the market:

-Shorting as a hedge, such as hedging a long position, which can lock in gains.
+Shorting as a hedge, such as a long position.

 You can do it in two ways:

 Taking advantage of the services of an investment fund.

 6. Do You Need A Broker To Short A Stock?